wangjialin114/nlp-tensorflow/README.md

-# DL-tensorflow
+# nlp-tensorflow
-This repo includes all the deeplearning projects that i finish by tensorflow.
+This repo includes all the nlp projects that i finish.
+# <a href = "https://wangjialin114.github.io/nlp-tensorflow">Details about the Projects find here</a>